MarcDiethelm/xtc/README.md

 forged however.

+## Tests

+To run tests for xtc enter `npm test`.
+This will start the mocha test runner.

 ## Differences to Terrific Composer

 - The default tag of a generated wrapper for a markup module is SECTION instead of DIV.